List of Donkey Kong characters: Klaptrap

 Klaptraps would appear as stage hazards and as a collectable trophy in Super Smash Bros.
-Melee, they would reprise their role as stage hazards in future games in the Super Smash Bros. series, as well as becoming Assist Trophies in Super Smash Bros Ultimate.
+Melee, and they would reprise their role as stage hazards in future games in the Super Smash Bros. series, as well as becoming Assist Trophies in Super Smash Bros.
+Ultimate.
 They would also appear as hazards and enemies in certain Mario spin-offs, such as Mario Power Tennis, Mario Superstar Baseball and Mario Party 7.

 Klaptraps also appear in the Donkey Kong Country animated series.
 A large Klaptrap known as Jr. Klap Trap or simply Jr. appears as a minor character in the TV series, voiced by Ron Rubin.

 Recurring baddies

 Animals and other enemies called "baddies" appear throughout the franchise.